 A recipient of the Heinz Award for his contributions to raising environmental awareness, Adams has also been honored with the Nemmers Prize from Northwestern University “for melding the physical and musical worlds into a unique artistic vision that transcends stylistic boundaries.”

-Adams has taught at Harvard University, the Oberlin Conservatory, Bennington College, and the University of Alaska.
-He has been composer in residence with the Anchorage Symphony, Anchorage Opera, Fairbanks Symphony, Arctic Chamber Orchestra, and the Alaska Public Radio Network, and he has served as president of the American Music Center.
+Adams has taught at Harvard University, the Oberlin Conservatory, Bennington College and the University of Alaska.
+He has been composer-in-residence with the Anchorage Symphony, Anchorage Opera, Fairbanks Symphony, Arctic Chamber Orchestra and the Alaska Public Radio Network, and he has served as president of the American Music Center.

 Born in 1953, Adams grew up in the South and in the suburbs of New York City.
-He studied composition with James Tenney and Leonard Stein at the California Institute of the Arts, where he was in the first graduating class (in 1973).
+He studied composition with James Tenney and Leonard Stein at the California Institute of the Arts, where he was in the first graduating class of 1973.
 In the mid-1970s, he became active in the campaign for the Alaska National Interest Lands Conservation Act, and subsequently served as executive director of the Northern Alaska Environmental Center.